What Is Solenoid?

 We can see from the figure that the magnetic field inside the solenoid is uniform in nature and is along the axis of the solenoid.
-The field at the exterior at any point immediate to the solenoid is very weak and the field lines cannot be seen near the close vicinity.
+The field at the exterior at any point immediately to the solenoid is very weak and the field lines cannot be seen near the close vicinity.
 It is important to note that the field inside it is parallel to its axis at every position.

 From the Ampere’s Law, the magnetic force produced by a solenoid can be given as,

-Where n is the number of turns of the wire per unit length, I is the current flowing through the wire and the direction is given using the right hand thumb rule.
+Where n is the number of turns of the wire per unit length, I is the current flowing through the wire and the direction is given using the right-hand thumb rule.

 The magnetic field due to a toroid can be given as,

 Where N is the number of turns of the toroid coil, I is the amount of current flowing and r is the radius of the toroid.

 Accelerate Your JEE Main & Advanced Exam Preparation by

 Watching this Video about Magnetism and Force on Dielectric in Charged Capacitor